ravijanjam/qkw/README.md

 * Quickly test a set of commands with different options in different environments.
 * Rapidly create variations, and save them with a versioned tag.
 * Add a _help-string_ or _note_ with the associated data.
-* Similar functionality, but different command base/ options can be tagged without having to remember them.
+* Similar functionality, but different command base/ options can be tagged with identical tags and executed.
 * Store the data in a file rather than a executable script, and also search for the content.
 * Save/retrieve the script formatted as a string, as it is to/from a file.
 * Use this as a _clipboard_ to store the stdout/stderr for inspection or analysis.